master-thzhang/Tensorflow-style-Neural-Network-Framework/README.md

 *To import a tensorflow graph to our C++ framework, there are four steps:*
 1. Define your network in a header file as a configuration.
 The "DAC_include.h" is a good example which shows how to define your network.
 It is recommended that you write a specific configuration for each network you define.
 Then include this configuration file in Network.cpp.
 2. Allocate memory for weight/bias/activation in Constructor Network::Network() using function: Network::AllocateMem(args *), and shapes from 1D to 4D are supported.
 Refer to "Network.h" for usage.
 3. Preload weights from txt File.
+The file "NETNAME.h" tells you where the weight come from, and you can change whatever you like.
 Please note that the convolutional weights are stored in [H,W,I,O] format, fully-connected weights are stored in [I,O] format.
 The preload process is implemented in Network::SetNet() by calling function Network::SetLayer().
 Change the code inside for your own network.

 *Note that since the framework supports quantization, if you do not to use quantization, enable the*
 ``` c++